ssarvate/CSDA-1050F18S1/SimaSarvate-304328/readme.md

 ### Highlights
 - Geospatial analysis using the geopandas and shapely packages of Python.

-- Interactive maps using the OSMnx and folium packages of Python
+- Interactive maps using the OSMnx and folium packages of Python.